liferay-upgrades/liferay-source-formatter/README.markdown

 This development environment relies on your [Liferay Portal](https://github.com/liferay/liferay-portal/) repository.
 It is important to keep your `liferay-portal` up-to-date when using this project.

-To get started, configure `liferay.portal.repo.dir` in this project's `gradle.properties` file:
+To get started, create a `gradle.properties` file in the root directory and set the field `liferay.portal.repo.dir`:

 ```properties
 liferay.portal.repo.dir=[insert path to your Liferay Portal repository]